Home

 The next major difference is CONNECTIVITY.
 A Wireless model headset can only connect to its telephone base cradle - although in some makes multiple headsets can simultaneously connect to the same base.
 A Bluetooth headset can connect with up to 7 different devices (including its telephony base cradle of course).

-All non-corded headsets have an mechanical optional handset lifter.
-Some even have Electronic Handset Lifter cables (EHL's) for some phones.
-These enable you to answer telephone calls while you are away from your desk.
-They work by being fitted on your telephone, underneath the handset or simply plugged in in the case of the EHL cables.
-When you phone rings your headset beeps at you.
+All wireless headsets have an mechanical optional handset lifter.
+Most even have Electronic Hook Switch (EHS) cables for some phones.
+Both of these enable you to answer telephone calls while you are away from your desk.
+The mechanical lifter works by being fitted on your telephone, underneath the handset (EHS cables are simply plugged into the telephone).
+When your phone rings your headset beeps in your ear.

-Simply pressing a button on your headset causes the handset lifter to rise, lifting the handset, and you can converse with the caller.
-You press the button at the end of the call and the handset lifter lowers the handset back onto the telephone hanging up the call.
+Simply pressing a button on your headset causes the handset lifter to rise (or switch hook to activate in the case of the EHS), lifting the handset, and you can converse with the caller.
+You press the button at the end of the call and the handset lifter lowers the handset back onto the telephone (or de-activates the hook switch in the case of the EHS) hanging up the call .

-This lifter is the same as that used by the Bluetooth headset of the same brand.
-Thus it can be re-used if you happen to change cordless headset types.
+These lifters are the same as that used by the Bluetooth headset of the same brand.
+Thus, they can be re-used if you happen to change cordless headset types - but keep the same brand.

 The latest models of telephony Wireless headsets are very reliable - the earlier versions had problems but don't let that worry you, they have all now been rectified.